jfjelstul/eumaps/README.md

 The function `create_theme()` creates the theme for a map made by `make_map()`.
 It creates a object of type `eumaps.geography`, which you can pass to the `theme` argument of `make_maps()`.
 An `eumaps.theme` object defines the aesthetics of the map, including the style of the map border, the country borders, the title, the legend, and any insets.

-See the documentation for more details on all available options.
+See the documentation for details on all available options.

+Here are two examples of how to create a theme.
 The first example uses the default options, and the second example uses custom options.

 ```r
 # simulate data